Geoffrey Starks

-Geoffrey Adam Starks is an American lawyer who served as a Commissioner of the United States Federal Communications Commission (FCC).
+Geoffrey Adam Starks (born March 13, 1980) is an American lawyer who served as a Commissioner of the United States Federal Communications Commission (FCC).
 He was nominated by President Donald Trump to succeed Mignon Clyburn who announced on April 19, 2018, that she was going to step down on June 6, 2018.
 Starks was unanimously confirmed by the United States Senate on January 2, 2019.
 He was sworn into office on January 30, 2019.
 Starks is affiliated with the Democratic Party.
 He was renominated by President Joe Biden for a new term and was confirmed by the Senate on September 30, 2023.
 On March 18, 2025, he announced his intent to retire in the spring of 2025.

 Early life and education

 Starks is a native of and was born in Kansas City, Missouri and raised in Kansas.
-He earned a B.A, degree from Harvard College and a Juris Doctor from Yale Law School.
+He earned an A.B, degree from Harvard College and a Juris Doctor from Yale Law School.